elastic/apm-integration-testing/README.md

 * `nodejs.sh:` runs Nodejs agent tests.
 You can choose the versions to run see the [environment variables](#environment-variables) configuration.

 * `opbeans.sh:` runs the unit tests for the apm-integration-testing app and validates the linting.
 You can choose the versions to run see the [environment variables](#environment-variables) configuration.

+* `opbeans-app.sh:` runs the apm-integration-testing app and validates the stack can be started.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

 * `python.sh:` runs Python agent tests.
 You can choose the versions to run see the [environment variables](#environment-variables) configuration.